ylu01/TTC-Update/README.md

 # TTC-Update
-Simple app that shows what's happening in the TTC.
+Simple app that uses Twitter widgets to show what is happening on the Toronto Transit Commission(TTC) on their twitter feed @TTCNotices.